laxertu/eric/docs_markdown/docs.md

 Callables are selected when listener processes the message depending on its type.

-They should return a list of Messages corresponding to response to action requested.
+They should return a list of MessageContract instances corresponding to response to action requested.

-Reserved actions are ‘start’, ‘stop’, ‘remove’.
+Reserved actions are ‘start’, ‘stop’.
 Receiving a message with one of these types will fire corresponding action.

 * **Parameters:**